-Dual-coding theory, a theory of cognition, was hypothesized by Allan Paivio of the University of Western Ontario in 1971.
+Dual-coding theory, a theory of cognition, was hypothesised by Allan Paivio of the University of Western Ontario in 1971.
 In developing this theory, Paivio used the idea that the formation of mental images aids in learning.

 According to Pavio –

 ”Human cognition is unique in that it has become specialised for dealing simultaneously with language and with nonverbal objects and events.”

 According to Paivio, there are two ways a person could expand on learned material:.